How to choose a preschool that aligns with your family

 The Montessori method is an early learning approach that focuses on independence, self-directed learning and exploration.
 Developed by Dr. Maria Montessori, it emphasises a prepared environment that nurtures children's curiosity and their desire to learn.

 In a Montessori classroom, children choose their activities within a structured framework.
-Each day begins with a welcoming group activity to encourage collaboration and social skills.
+Each day begins with a welcoming group activity to encourage children to collaborate and enhance their social skills.
 Children engage in self-directed learning throughout the day, moving freely between different areas of the classroom.
 They use specialised materials and activities that promote sensory and hands-on experiences, fostering purposeful and meaningful work.

 This method values individualised learning, allowing children to select activities that align with their interests and developmental needs.